 Write aboutthe person.
 Don’t forget that, just like yourself, other hosts are gauging the type of person their potential guests are through reviews.
 The more descriptive you are about your guest(s), the more you’re helping out the Airbnb community to get the most out of their sharing experiences.

 As you can see, the equation for a well-rounded Airbnb review can be complex.
-But you don’t have to carry the whole burden of the review process on your shoulders alone – we can handle this and all the other time-consuming aspects of being an Airbnb host for you.
+But you don’t have to carry the whole burden of the review process on your shoulders alone – It is possible to handle this and all the other time-consuming aspects of being an Airbnb host for you.
 Regardless of whether you decide to jump on the Guesty bandwagon, these review templates may help you to gather your thoughts or even break through any beginners’ Airbnb writer’s block.

 Some Airbnb Review Templates for Inspiration